-Bacterial co-infections have been reported infrequently in COVID-19.
-(1558) However, the risk of co-infections increases with the severity of COVID-19.
-Bacterial co-infections have been detected by multiplex PCR testing in up to 46% of samples collected in a small cohort of COVID-19 patients admitted to an ICU.
-(1559) Diagnosing co-infection in COVID-19 patients may be difficult, particularly in critically ill patients, as the clinical presentation, biomarkers and imaging data may be unhelpful.
-In practice, most hospitalized patients, particularly the severe ones, have been prescribed empirical antibiotic therapy.
-(1547) Current WHO guidelines recommend broad-spectrum antibiotics in severe COVID-19 patients, guided by local/national guidelines, and in milder COVID-19 infections when there is clinical suspicion of a bacterial infection.
+Bacterial co-infections have been reported infrequently in COVID-19.(1558) However, the risk of co-infections increases with the severity of COVID-19.
+Bacterial co-infections have been detected by multiplex PCR testing in up to 46% of samples collected in a small cohort of COVID-19 patients admitted to an ICU.(1559) Diagnosing co-infection in COVID-19 patients may be difficult, particularly in critically ill patients, as the clinical presentation, biomarkers and imaging data Be sure to read and understand the paragraph entitled Important Purpose & Liability Disclaimer 132 may be unhelpful.
+In practice, most hospitalized patients, particularly the severe ones, have been prescribed empirical antibiotic therapy.(1547) Current WHO guidelines recommend broad-spectrum antibiotics in severe COVID-19 patients, guided by local/national guidelines, and in milder COVID-19 infections when there is clinical suspicion of a bacterial infection.
 (1555) In the absence of specific studies, these general considerations would also apply to people with COPD infected with SARS-CoV-2.

-Antibiotics should be used in COPD exacerbations according to the usual indications (Chapter 4) whether or not there is evidence of SARS-COV-2 infection, particularly as people with COPD who develop COVID-19 are reported to more frequently develop bacterial or fungal coinfections.
-(1496)
+Antibiotics should be used in COPD exacerbations according to the usual indications (Chapter 4) whether or not there is evidence of SARS-COV-2 infection, particularly as people with COPD who develop COVID-19 are reported to more frequently develop bacterial or fungal coinfections.(1496)